ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 	- Enable the deny rules for all of the entries except for Custom Classes.
 - Setup disk auditing so you can see all changes made to the disk by the player
 - Setup AppLocker
 	1. Application Identity Service (AppIDSvc) must be started for AppLocker to work properly.
-Recommend setting it to automatic.
+We recommend setting it to “automatic“.
 	1. Go to Applocker and create default rules then delete the allow program files rule.
-	1. Set allow rules for the following (can be set for the everyone group or the Windows user players will be using):
+	1. Set allow rules for the following (can be set for the everyone group, or the Windows user players will be using):
 		- Steam.exe
 		- csgo.exe
 		- any other applications players will need access to such as VOIP (note that these applications may be blocked from making config file changes on the limited Windows user account so prepare the configs ahead of time from the admin account)
-	1. Set Deny rules for the following (can be set for the everyone group or the Windows user players will be using):
+	1. Set Deny rules for the following (can be set for the everyone group, or the Windows user players will be using):
 		- powershell.exe
 		- cmd.exe
 		- cscript.exe